georgehara/Arca/README.md

 ARCA allows you to specify a prefix that each assembly must have in order to be loaded and scanned.

 To improve performance, derive the classes (to register and configure) from the `IProcessable` interface.
-This way, the processing is much faster because the number of calls to `Type.GetCustomAttributes` is reduced (since the presence of the interface is checked first).
+This works because checking if a class implements an interface is much faster (50 times) than calling `Type.GetCustomAttributes` for each class.
 By default, the manager ignores this interface.

-In the vast majority of cases, the performance would be fine without the `IProcessable` interface.
-In such a case, the processing performance is on the order of 1.4 million classes per second.
-If the `IProcessable` interface is used (see the `UseOnlyClassesDerivedFromIProcessable` manager option), the processing performance is 50 times higher.
-Only the public and concrete classes are relevant for performance evaluation, from the assemblies whose names start with one of the specified prefixes.
+In the vast majority of cases, the performance is fine without the `IProcessable` interface.
+An approximate performance can be viewed by executing the (release build of the) tests from the `ProcessingPerformanceTests` class.
+When processing about 350 assemblies loaded into a process, with a total of about 10'000 types, with 31 registered and configured classes, the total execution time (for assembly loading, registration and configuration) is about 100 ms when using the `IProcessable` interface, and about 200 ms when not using it.

 ## SCOPES